Bolsonaro says he will respect Brazil election result if 'clean, transparent' | Politics

 Brazilian President Jair Bolsonaro said on Monday he would respect the result of an October election regardless of the result, as long as the voting is "clean and transparent."

-Opinion polls show Bolsonaro trailing in the presidential race to leftist rival, former President Luiz Inacio Lula da Silva.
+Opinion polls show Bolsonaro trailing in the presidential race to leftist rival, former President Luiz Inacio Lula da Silva, who governed from 2003-2010 when Brazil's economy was booming.
+Bolsonaro said he had received a country in a bad economic situation compounded by the COVID-19 pandemic and then the Ukraine war and had managed to pull through.

+Among his achievements, he mentioned the increase of monthly welfare payments for low-income families he said would benefit 20 million Brazilians, a handout that polls show has improved his numbers in recent weeks and narrowed Lula's advantage.
+Bolsonaro dismissed reports that deforestation in the Amazon has surged on his watch because he has dismantled enforcement policies.

+Instead, he charged that the government's environmental protection agency Ibama has committed abuses by destroying heavy equipment that is usually seized in the rainforest from illegal gold miners.
+Bolsonaro added Brazil's Amazon was the size of Western Europe and the country preserved 66% of its green areas.
+"Brazil does not deserve to be attacked this way.
+We will try to improve (Brazil's image abroad)," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)